 Observers are sometimes surprised to see Congresswoman Eleanor Holmes Norton (D-D.C.) among our lists of highly effective lawmakers.
-As a Delegate, she is not allowed to vote on the floor of the House.
-But she is allowed to serve on committees and to introduce legislation.
+As a Delegate, she does not have full voting rights in the House.
+However, she is allowed to serve on committees and to introduce legislation.
 In doing so, she has followed the advice found here nearly perfectly.
 First elected to Congress in 1990, Holmes Norton has retained a focus on her district, advancing numerous measures on behalf of the District of Columbia.
 This work aligns well with her assignment to the subcommittee on the Federal Workforce, the Post Office, and the District of Columbia.

 Another significant part of Holmes Norton's legislative agenda is dedicated to her other assignment to the Committee on Transportation and Infrastructure.
-In this area, she has focused on highway funding, Amtrak, and museums, combining her district interests with her committee assignments once again.
+In this area, she has focused on highway funding, Amtrak, and museums, combining her district interests with her committee assignments once again.[1]

 Our research offers support for the common advice that new lawmakers should seek seats on committees that engage with policy areas in which they hold (or seek to acquire) expertise.
-However, not every member receives the committee assignments she most desires.
+However, members do not always receive their most desired committee assignments.
 Those who are disappointed might be tempted to disengage with lawmaking or to continue down the path they had intended, had they been given their preferred assignment.
 Instead, tailoring your legislative portfolio to your assigned committees and subcommittees is likely to be a much more effective strategy to advance your legislative agenda.